h3ct0r/cnn_feature_extractor_rpv_2017/README.md

 ### Install

+- Install pip dependences:
+        `$ pip install tf tqdm `
-    - Install tf from pip
+- Install opencv2.
+Follow tutorial from http://milq.github.io/install-opencv-ubuntu-debian/.
 - Download the Alexnet weights and locate them on the root of this project.
 Weights can be downloaded from http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy.
+        `$ cd cnn_feature_extractor_rpv_2017/ && wget http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy`

+### How to run

+- Put the images on a folder, every class separated by folder name: 000, 001, 002, 003, etc.
+- Create a new config file in JSON format (examples in **config/** folder).
+- Run by executing `python main.py -c config/*a_config_file.json*`

+#### Run with the Iris Dataset

+- `python main.py -c config/alexnet_iris.json`

-### Todos
+### Results and plots

- - Get features from layers
+All the results and plots are defined on the config file, but generally they are located in the *plots/* and *results/* folders.

+- *plots*: are PDF generated files with a normalized confusion matrix using a heatmap color map.
+- *results*: are JSON files generated with all the relevant information about the experiment: confusion matrix, overall precision, average precision, etc.
- - Implement SVM + RBF
+-
+## Authors
+- Héctor Azpúrua
+- Patricia Almeida
+- Willian Hofner